-For the experiments and comparison, we used a public Google map dataset collected by Zhu et al. [32].
-We selected 1096 images for training and 500 for testing our model and compared it to state-of-the-art methods.
+For the experiments and comparison, we used a public Google map dataset collected by [31].
+We selected 1096 images for training and 500 for testing our model an compared our model to state-of-the-art methods.
 All the images have dimensions of 256x256.
 For comparison, we utilized different evaluation metrics, as presented below.